pnlbwh/PNL-manual/README.md

 Now run

     conda env create -f  environment.yml
-    source activate <name>
+    source activate wma-664bb45  # or wma-<chosen_commit>

-and you should be able to run the whitematteranalsysis scripts.
+and you should be able to run the whitematteranalysis scripts.
 If it complains about a missing dependency, add it to `environment.yml` and update the environment: